 When going through the estate planning process it’s also important to consider the effect that leaving a significant gift to your pet(s) will have on your other beneficiaries.
 Are you creating a risk that your pet(s) will inherit more than your children?
 Regardless, it’s important to review your wishes with your beneficiaries if you are leaving a gift to your pet to discourage them from contesting your Will after you’ve died.
 Challenging a Will is time consuming, costly and virtually always creates bad feelings amongst your loved ones.

 The goal of investing the time and money into proper estate planning (for both your human beneficiaries and ‘fur babies’) is to put your mind at ease that all of your loved ones’ creature comforts will be taken care of in the best way possible after you’re gone.
 As the old adage goes, ‘An ounce of prevention is worth a pound of cure.’

-If you have questions regarding estate planning in general you can call us at 902-826-3070 contact us online.
-We offer a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain u
+If you have any questions about estate planning for your pets you can call us at (902) 826-3070 or email us at firstname.lastname@example.org to set up a meeting with one of our lawyers at our Tantallon law firm.
+You can also schedule a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain us.

 By: Dianna M. Rievaj, MBA, LLB - Founding Lawyer